 - If none of the USB slots are working, try the steps mentioned below in that order.

 - Press Windows Key + R for opening Run window.
 Inside type devmgmt.msc for opening device manager window

 - Scroll down to Universal Serial Bus Controllers.
-Expand it by clicking on the + on left side.
+Expand it by clicking on the + on the left side.
 There will be some entries listed under it.

 - Starting from the entry at the bottom of the list, right click and then click uninstall.
 If you don’t have an uninstall option in that entry, leave it and proceed with the entry above it.
 After uninstall, if the computer asks to restart, ignore the message.
-Don’t restart, until all the entries under Universal Serial Bus Controllers is uninstalled.
+Don’t restart, until all the entries under Universal Serial Bus Controllers are uninstalled.

 - Restart computer after all the entries under Universal Serial Bus Controllers is removed.

 - Connect the USB drive.
-The new USB drivers will be installed and hopefully your USB device should work fine.
+The new USB drivers will be installed and hopefully, your USB device should work fine.